Skip to main content

 For most task states, you can click the More details link under State details in the Task table to show error messages or cluster event logs.

-Start timeThe date and time the task began.
+Start timeThe date and time the Ray application enqueued the task for scheduling.

 End timeThe date and time the task finished.